By Cynthia Leitich Smith

 Fourteen years ago, when I began my publishing journey, I was under the assumption that if you wrote it (and it was good) it would sell.

 Sell to a New York publisher.
 Be stocked at bookstores.
 Be discovered by readers.
-Happily ever after, the end.
+Happily ever after,

 Continue Reading Guest Post: Mari Mancusi on A Once and Future Book »